e0m00p2/majara/content/Updated Journals/[WA] Planes/Majara/[WA] Countries/Moirea.md

 *   Some 200 people survived, starting the first town of Moirea, then nameless, several hours travel up the coast of a river, where they could not easily be seen or found by traveling slaver ships.
 *   From this point, their numbers grew.
 The community was somewhat unusual as the slaves were of mixed races and there were several [[Elf|Elves]], a goodly portion of hobbits, some [[Gnomes]], humans, and a considerable number of half-orcs.
 *   As the population grew, some broke off to form their own communities.
 Others decided to travel, leaving Moirea(still unnamed) entirely.
-*   From these few, the rumors of a place of freedom formed in [[Awstinai]] and [[Updated Journals/[WA] Countries/Scourre|Scourre]].
+*   From these few, the rumors of a place of freedom formed in [[Awstinai]] and [[Scourre|Scourre]].
 Some others managed to escape and flee to here, joining the slowly growing villages and towns.
 *   Others, often outcasts of their race or feeling constrained by the laws of their own kingdoms, headed to this place, joining these communities or forming their own.
 *   Groups of the Shotto, the Shadar Kai Travelers, settled in this place at last, finding somewhere where they would not immediately be judged for their appearance.
 *   A "Trade Center" forms in the near center of the now called Moirea, which means Free Land in Halflings, a city of sorts or at least a large clearing where people travel to set up stalls and trade with the others from different villages.